 You can either rent a car, arrange your own cab, or Jade Mountain will happily set you up with a private transfer that aligns with your flight times.

 Jade Mountain Resort sits high on Morne Chastanet, completely overlooking the famous St. Lucia Pitons and the beautiful Caribbean Sea.
 Every room looks out to the Pitons and is completely secluded away from other guests.

 The whole resort design is an architectural masterpiece, which you can try and see from the included photos.
 Long walkways come out from the side of the mountain to lead guests to their rooms as well as the bar, restaurant, and common area.

 The whole design concept was dreamt up by owner Nick Troubetzkoy when he visited Saint Lucia in the early 1970s.
 Since then he has turned his dream into one of the most amazing properties in the world.

-Rooms at Jade Mountain are not rooms at all, but are referred to as Sanctuaries and have all been individually designed with the utmost attention.
-When we were first walking to our room on our private walkway we knew we were in for something special.
+Rooms at Jade Mountain are not rooms but are referred to as Sanctuaries and have all been individually designed with the utmost attention.
+When we first walked to our room on our private walkway, we knew we were in for something special.

 All the rooms at Jade Mountain are nothing short of amazing with a bedroom, living area, and private infinity pool.
 The fourth wall of each sanctuary here has been essentially removed so that all guests can have amazing open views out to nature.
 That means that little birdies will be singing in your ear in the morning and have easy access to your room – which we loved, but it may not be for everybody.

 Each sanctuary has an infinity pool or a sky jacuzzi overlooking the Caribbean landscape.
-We stayed in room JE1, or in other words the “Galaxy” sanctuary and the highest level room at Jade Mountain.
+We stayed in room JE1, or other words, the “Galaxy” sanctuary and the highest level room at Jade Mountain.

 Our sanctuary was breathtaking and provided us with full panoramic views out to Saint Lucia’s twin Pitons at all times.